 Karbon-X And Banff Half Marathon Celebrate 2025 With Verified Climate Contributions That Reflect The Spirit Of The Rockies

-CALGARY, AB - September 10th, 2025 - For the third consecutive year, Karbon-X (OTCQX:KARX ) and the Banff Half Marathon have partnered to take meaningful, measurable climate action that reflects the natural values of the Rockies.
+Calgary, Canada, Sept 10, 2025 - (ACN Newswire) - For the third consecutive year, Karbon-X (OTCQX:KARX ) and the Banff Half Marathon have partnered to take meaningful, measurable climate action that reflects the natural values of the Rockies.

 This year's race included verified climate contributions covering the event's footprint, along with voluntary contributions made by runners at registration.
 By choosing an optional add-on at checkout, participants were able to make a personal impact, integrating climate action directly into their race experience.